klow82/twitter-pet-project-1/README.md

 # twitter-pet-project-1
-First attempts at understanding and using Twitter API
+First attempts at understanding and using Twitter API.